 Evidence is growing in identifying foods that seem to provide anti-inflammatory health benefits.
 Although individual nutrients and compounds can show anti-inflammatory effects in isolation, it’s important to remember that the net effect will be influenced by the total content of a food.
 Moreover, the overall impact of eating habits on inflammation is unlikely to relate to any single food, but to how our entire eating choices come together.

 To hear Dr. Steck on what she and her colleagues are finding about the link of DII as a representation of the inflammatory effect of diet and health outcomes, please come back for the final portion of our interview.
-To make sure you don’t miss it, or any of my updates from the American Heart Association Scientific Sessions, sign up to receive Smart Bytes® by email!
+To make sure you don’t miss any of my research updates, sign up to get them direct to your email inbox!
 (Scroll over to the right sidebar).